Maurice J. Hermans

 1.9.2025 / 31.12.2025

-This project is realized through a collaboration between BPD Culture Fund, Culture Fund, Cultura Nova, municipality of Heerlen, Stadsregio Parkstad Limburg, Stimulerings Fund, Studio Europa, the Year of Heerlen Heritage and ZUYD University of Applied Sciences.
+De Vrolijke Vernietiging is part of the Year of Heerlen Heritage 2025 and supported by: BPD Culture Fund, Culture Fund, Cultura Nova, het Nederlands Mijnmuseum, municipality of Heerlen, Stadsregio Parkstad Limburg, Stimulerings Fund, Studio Europa, the Year of Heerlen Heritage and ZUYD University of Applied Sciences.